Jomo Kenyatta International Airport

 – Officer: The scanner is not working.

 – Me: It was opened four months ago.
-You mean it’s just there for decoration?
+You mean it’s just for decoration?

-– Officer (at this point getting uneasy): Well, you see, we are still supposed to search passengers.
+– Officer (getting uneasy): You see, we are still supposed to search passengers.
 You know, routines, er..

-– Me: Are you telling me that the Government of Kenya has spent all this tax money on a fancy-looking structure that is there for appearances only, and that you guys are still doing exactly the same job as before?
+– Me: Are you telling me that the Government of Kenya has spent all this money on a fancy-looking structure for appearances only, and that you guys are still doing exactly the same job as before?

 – Officer (moving on to the next vehicle): It’s ok.
 Drive on!